Sigma model on a squashed sphere with a Wess-Zumino term: Introduction

-with $\tau_3$ the third Pauli matrix.
 The key point is that the first term is just the Lagrangian of $SU(2)$ principal chiral model (PCM), which makes sense since the target space $S^3$ of the $O(4)$ model is equivalent to the Lie group $SU(2)$.

-The principal chiral model can also be modified by a topological term: the Wess-Zumino-Novikov-Witten (WZNW) term \cite{WessZumino1971}\cite{Novikov1981}\cite{WittenWZW1984}.
+The principal chiral model can also be modified by a topological term: the Wess-Zumino-Novikov-Witten (WZNW) term \cite{WessZumino1971,Novikov1981,WittenWZW1984}.
 In this paper we will investigate the impact of the WZNW term on the squashed sphere sigma model, which is in some sense interpolating to the $CP^1$ model in which the WZNW term does not make sense in two spacetime dimensions.

 This is not the first time the $SU(2)$ PCM and the $CP^1$ model have been connected through topological terms.
 In the so-called Haldane conjecture \cite{HaldaneConjecture}, an antiferromagnetic Heisenberg spin chain with half-integer spin is shown to be equivalent to the $CP^1$ model with a theta term set to $\theta=\pi$.
 The antiferromagnetic Heisenberg spin chain in turn flows to a massless Dirac fermion in the IR, which can be equivalently represented as $SU(2)$ PCM with a WZNW term at level $k=1$.
-So the $CP^1$ model at $\theta=\pi$ flows to the $SU(2)$ WZNW model at level $k=1$ \cite{AffleckHaldane1987}\cite{ShankarRead1990}.
+So the $CP^1$ model at $\theta=\pi$ flows to the $SU(2)$ WZNW model at level $k=1$ \cite{AffleckHaldane1987,ShankarRead1990}.

 However the squashed sphere model considered in the following is not the same as this flow.
 In the UV the model looks like $CP^1$ coupled to a massless fermion, as in \eqref{lagrDirac}.
 As usual this massless fermion will wash out any dependence on a theta term we might try to define.
 Even so, we can still define a WZNW term for the squashed sphere model or equivalently the Higgsed $CP^1$ model, and it will have some interesting consequences.